 Pour in the olive oil so that the petals are covered with 1 inch of oil as the petals will expand as they soak in the liquid and they need to stay covered the whole time.
 You will find that the petals will float, so an easy way is to make sure there is about 1 inch of oil clear at the bottom of the jar.

 Cover the jar with a tight fitting lid and give it a good shake.
-Place the jar in a paper bag and sit it near a warm, sunny window.
+Place the jar dark, cool place.

 Infuse for 4 – 6 weeks, shaking every couple of days when you walk past.
 Then strain out the petals using a cheesecloth and pour the oil into a clean, glass jar.
 Store in a cool, dark place while using.